-The required lead time is no less than 4 weeks, 6 weeks is ideal for delivery of release AND marketing drivers.
-This gives Symphonic time to ingest and approve releases, DSPs time to receive them, and playlist editors time to receive pitches and live with a release before deciding whether to feature or place on playlists.
+The required lead time is no less than 4 weeks before your release date; 6 weeks is ideal for delivery of release and marketing drivers.
+This timeframe gives your distributor time to ingest and approve releases, DSPs time to receive them, and playlist editors time to receive pitches and marinate with a release before deciding whether or not to feature or place it on playlists.

 This is a suggested timeline with loose action items to help maximize your release.

-- Secure venue for listening event or release show and promote
+- Secure a venue for a listening event or release show and promote.

 - Secure media partner to premiere release

-- Enlist influencers, friends, family, fans, colleagues to share
+- Enlist influencers, friends, family, fans, and colleagues to share.

 - Continue sharing

 - Premiere the release on your media partner’s site or radio station, Youtube channel, etc.